mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 - A `deploy` plan status of `COMPLETE` indicates that KUDO Cassandra has deployed successfully and is healthy.

-If any issues are encountered during the above, the [Troubleshooting](#Troubleshooting) section has guidance.
+If any issues are encountered during the above, refer to the [Troubleshooting](#Troubleshooting) section.

 ### Available Parameters